-Because rates for smaller groups tend to be less stable over time, comparisons of rates across racial/ethnic groups can be misleading when one group is small compared to other groups.
-Among non-Hispanic students in Texas, the American Indian and Pacific Islander populations are small in number, compared to other racial/ethnic groups.
-Therefore, discussions of results in this report for non-Hispanic students, including comparisons across racial/ethnic groups, do not include these populations.
-Among Hispanic students in Texas, the Asian and Pacific Islander populations are small in number, compared to other racial/ethnic groups.
-Therefore, discussions of results in this report for Hispanic students, including comparisons across racial/ethnic groups, do not include these populations.
+Because rates for smaller groups can be less stable over time, comparisons of rates across racial/ethnic groups can be misleading when one group is small compared to other groups.
+The non-Hispanic American Indian and Pacific Islander student populations are small in number, compared to other racial/ethnic populations.
+Similarly, within the overall Hispanic student population, the Asian and Pacific Islander populations are small in number, compared to other racial populations.
+Therefore, discussions of results in this report, including comparisons across racial/ethnic groups, do not include these populations.